Election results: Douglas County Commission incumbents to hang on; Democrat wins district attorney race

 Share this post or save for later

-Voters are deciding 4 of 5 Douglas County Commission seats and the county’s top prosecutor position.
-With most votes counted, it appeared incumbent commissioners would keep their seats, and Democrat Dakota Loomis will be the next DA.
+Voters have decided 4 of 5 Douglas County Commission seats and the county’s top prosecutor position.
+With most votes counted, incumbent commissioners will keep their seats, and Democrat Dakota Loomis will be the next DA.

 MORE …